flash-global/pricer-docker/README.md

 # pricer-docker

-This repo will be automatically build on docker hub.
+This repo will be automatically built on docker hub.

 ## How to use